jayeff55/face_recognition_attendance_system/README.md

 ## Running the app
 Dependencies: `python3`, `opencv-python`, `flask`

-Ensure that you have all dependencies downloaded, then simply run `flask run` in the project terminal
+Ensure that you have all dependencies downloaded, then simply run `flask run` in this project terminal

-### Technologies
+## Technologies
 - Language: Python, HTML, CSS
 - Libraries: flask, openCV, sklearn